projectatomic/atomic-site/source/docs/docker-building-images.md

 The administrator can use this simple Dockerfile as a template for building other web sites.

-Docker build context passed to the daemon requires the Dockerfile and the content for the site.
+The Docker build context passed to the daemon requires both the Dockerfile and the content for the site.
 The path for this build is ` . `, but in practice you should create separate build contexts for each container.
-Using `-P` in the run command will automatically connect the EXPOSEd port to a random port available to Docker.
+Using `-P` in the run command will automatically connect the EXPOSEd port to a random port available to Docker on the Project Atomic host.

     # docker build -rm -t mysite .
     # docker run -d -P mysite